peiliangbai92/peiliangbai92.github.io/index.md

 ### About me
 Welcome!
-I am currently a quantitative researcher at BlackRock Financial Modeling Group (FMG).
+I am currently a quantitative researcher at BlackRock in the Financial Modeling Group (FMG).

 Prior to this position, I was a postdoctoral research fellow in the H. Milton Stewart School of Industrial & Systems Engineering (ISyE) at Georgia Institute of Technology.
 I received my Ph.D. from the department of statistics at the University of Florida in April 2021, advised by Professor George Michailidis.
 Before coming to the University of Florida, I obtained B.Sc. in mathematics and statistics in School of Mathematical Sciences at Peking University in July 2015.